polarysfoundation/LoyalExchange/README.md

 In Loyal Protocol, contributions are welcome, if you want to make changes in contracts, for improvement, optimization, readability and fix bugs found, must pass the following requirements:

-- Presentation of bugs found (If to fix)
 - Detailed, readable code and docstring comments.
 - have successfully passed the exhaustive tests.
 - If making a modification to third-party dependencies, ```yarn audit``` passes.